tnichols217/notes-old/Biology/Ch17-20/Viruses and Prions.md

 4. DNA gets integrated into the chromosomal DNA
 5. New viral RNA is produced
 6. Viral RNA produces proteins
-7. New RNA and proteins move to the edge of the cell
+7. New RNA and proteins move to the edge of the cell and exits
+8.